stancl/tenancy-docs/source/docs/v3/configuration.blade.md

 This section is relevant to Redis data separation, specifically, to the `RedisTenancyBootstrapper`.

-Note: To use the this bootstrapper, you need phpredis.
+Note: To use this bootstrapper, you need phpredis.

 See this section in the config, it's documented with comments.